htdebeer/pandocomatic/index.md

     - image.png

-Running pandocomatic with the example *pandocomatic configuration file* will result in the following result"
+Running pandocomatic with the example *pandocomatic configuration file* will result in the following result\"

     directory/
     + sub directory/